EnterpriseDB/tpa/docs/src/INSTALL.md

 access.

-We publish TPAexec packages for Debian 10 (buster), Ubuntu 20.04 (focal), Ubuntu 18.04 (bionic) RHEL/CentOS 7.x and 8.x and Rocky 8.x.
+We publish TPAexec packages for Debian 10 (buster), Ubuntu 20.04 (focal), Ubuntu 18.04 (bionic), RHEL/CentOS 7.x and 8.x, Rocky 8.x and AlmaLinux 8.x.
 These
 distributions provide a usable Python 3.6+ environment out of the box, which TPAexec requires.
 (However, TPAexec supports a wider range of [distributions on target instances](distributions.md).)